Helping Global Transition To Low Carbon Future

 A SUSTAINABLE AMERICAN FUTURE REQUIRES A STABLE SUPPLY CHAIN

 The name Ioneer is derived from the combination of “ion” and “pioneer,” reflecting the Company’s aim to be pioneers in producing the materials for a sustainable future.
-The Rhyolite Ridge Project will not only responsibly produce the critical materials needed to reduce fossil fuel reliance but will also bolster American-led green technology.
+The Rhyolite Ridge Project will also bolster American-led transition technology and responsibly produce the critical materials needed to reduce fossil fuel reliance.

 In 2022, we announced that we have signed a binding offtake agreement with Ford Motor Company, and with